 Using drugs impairs our thinking and causes us to lose control and do things we would not do if we were in our right mind.
-I encourage you as a young person to think of someone who is bound by drugs.
-I think that you will agree that this person is often unemployed, has irrational thoughts, uses poor judgement, has many sexual partners, and is often not faithful to their wife or husband.
+I encourage you as a young person to think of someone you know is addicted to drugs.
+I think that you will agree that this person is often unemployed, has irrational thoughts, uses poor judgment, has many sexual partners, and is often not faithful to their wife or husband.
 In other words, a person like this seems to have no self-control.

 “17 He that loveth pleasure shall be a poor man: he that loveth wine and oil shall not be rich.”

 “21 For the drunkard and the glutton shall come to poverty: and drowsiness shall clothe a man with rags.”

 “11 Woe unto them that rise up early in the morning, that they may follow strong drink; that continue until night, till wine inflame them.”

 “1 Wine is a mocker, strong drink is raging; and whosoever is fooled thereby is not wise”

 Habakkuk 2: 15-17

 “15 Woe unto him that giveth his neighbor to drink, that puttest they bottle to him, and makest him drunken also, that thou mayest look upon his nakedness?